Aliases for GNGT1 Gene

 GeneCards Summary for GNGT1 Gene

 GNGT1 (G Protein Subunit Gamma Transducin 1) is a Protein Coding gene.
 Diseases associated with GNGT1 include Fructose-1,6-Bisphosphatase Deficiency and Retinitis Pigmentosa.
 Among its related pathways are Presynaptic function of Kainate receptors and G-protein signaling G-Protein alpha-i signaling cascades.
-Gene Ontology (GO) annotations related to this gene include GTPase activity and signal transducer activity.
+Gene Ontology (GO) annotations related to this gene include GTPase activity and obsolete signal transducer activity.
 An important paralog of this gene is GNG11.